 Can equity release be used to relieve the impact of inheritance tax?
 And at what cost?

-If you are considering signing up for an equity release scheme, it’s worth thinking about what the possible impact could be on your ability to leave an inheritance to your family – especially if your home is your biggest asset.
+If you're thinking about equity release, it's worth thinking about the possible impact equity release and inheritance tax could have on what you leave behind to your beneficiaries – especially if your home is your biggest asset.

-When you raise money through equity release, you get a lump sum or regular cash payments on the proviso that the scheme provider is repaid when you die (or move into long-term care).
+Equity release will reduce the amount of capital that is passed on to your beneficiaries when you die.
+When you raise money through equity release you will most commonly get a lump sum, and in a few cases regular cash payments, on the understanding that the provider is repaid when you die or move into permanent long-term care.

-This usually involves selling your home in order to pay the equity release bill – and this means your family will not inherit it.
-If there is money left over from the sale, however, this can be passed on to your beneficiaries.
+This usually involves selling your home to pay the equity release bill – and this means your beneficiaries won't inherit it.
+Your beneficiaries may be able to settle the outstanding amount from other funds and so the house might not be sold.
+If the house is sold, anything left over after clearing the debt is passed on to your beneficiaries.

 So what steps can you take to safeguard some level of inheritance?

 Different types of equity release and inheritance tax impact